 When scouting a bobcat trapping location, always start with rock ledges.
 That's where they live, especially in the Western states of America.

 Rock ledges give bobcats a higher perspective to see prey below as well as affords them an extra level of protection from larger predators.
 First look for rock ledges and outcroppings, then look for sign - prints or scat.
 Those are all good indicators that you're amongst good set locations.

-You can ruin an entire area - no matter how catty it is - by urinating within your trap zone.
+This tip applies to bobcat hunting too and is a good rule of thumb for any furbearer you may target.
+Do not answer the call of nature where you hope to ambush one of these big cats.
+They have a great sense of small and you can ruin an entire area - no matter how catty it is - by urinating within your bobcat trap zone.
 Pee at the truck before you venture into your trapline, and hold it until you get out.